 |International Convention on the Protection of the Rights of All Migrant Workers and Members of their Families (ICRMW)||Yes||2012|

 |Convention on the Rights of Persons with Disabilities (CRPD)||Yes||2011|

 * Category includes ratification, accession, or succession to the treaty

 The prevailing Constitution of Indonesia is the 1945 Constitution, which was amended in 1999-2002.
-The second amendment to the 1945 Constitution guarantees the freedom of association (Article 28) and freedom of expression (Article 28E section (3)).
-These provisions read as follows:
+The second amendment to the 1945 Constitution guarantees the protection of fundamental human rights, including the freedom of association (Article 28), freedom of expression (Article 28E section (3)), and the right to information (Article 28F) These provisions read as follows:

-- Each person has the right to freely associate, assemble, and express his opinions.
+- Every person shall have the right to the freedom to associate, to assemble and to express

 National Laws and Regulations Affecting Sector